mainkoon81/Study-V003-MCMC-Python-R/README.md

 ```
 <img src="https://user-images.githubusercontent.com/31917400/48024783-680f0380-e139-11e8-86d9-ff224089c34e.jpg" /> It appears that the chain has reached the stationary distribution.
 Therefore, we could treat this simulation from the chain like a Monte Carlo sample from the stationary distribution, a normal with mean `0` and variance `1.562`.
 Because most posterior distributions we will look at are continuous, our Monte Carlo simulations with Markov chains will be similar to this example.

+# Metropolis Hastings
+This algorithm allows us to sample from a **generic probability distribution**(target distribution), even if we don't know the `normalizing constant`.
+ - To do this, we construct and sample from a Markov chain whose **stationary distribution** is the target distribution that we're looking for.
+ - It consists of picking an arbitrary starting value and then iteratively accepting or rejecting candidate samples drawn from another distribution, one that is easy to sample.